smarter-play/occupation-evaluator/docs/SAMPLE_DATA_GENERATION.md

 #### Busy day classification

-A day is considered busy trivially if falls in some hand-crafted conditions:
+A day is considered busy trivially if respects these hand-crafted conditions:
 - The month is within school period (January to May or September to December)
 - It's not a Sunday
 - It's not Christmas holiday